ps011/rag-builder/README.md

    - Word frequency
    - Document recency

+### Directory-Aware Context

+To further improve accuracy, the system now includes the directory structure of your notes in the metadata.
+Folder names are used as additional context during search and reranking, giving more weight to documents where keywords match the folder names.
+This helps the model better understand the topic of your notes.

 ### Configuration Options

 You can fine-tune accuracy by setting these environment variables in your `.env` file: